stavroskasidis/BlazorContextMenu/README.md

 ## Release Notes

+### 0.3
+>- Added dynamic EnabledHandlers for menu items
+>- Added Active and dynamic ActiveHandlers for menu items

 ### 0.2
 >- Moved to blazor 0.3.0
 >- Renamed "MenuItem" to "Item" to avoid conflicts with the html element "menuitem"